DuendeInexistente/Cirque/ShortStories/skagerrak.md

 It's this city.

-So many memories, too many, like being drunk on something that went bad too long ago, like -I imagine- a bad trip with bad people around you, and one can almost taste the mediocre rencor in the air.
+So many memories, too many, like being drunk on something that went bad too long ago, like -I imagine- a bad trip with bad people around you, and one can almost taste the mediocre rancor in the air.

 *Water flows.*